Open enrollment bill would allow students to attend any public school in SC

 But all students across the state would be eligible to apply to any public school.

-“I see the difference in offering children the opportunity to follow their passion,” Sen. Dwight Loftis, R – Greenville and the bill’s lead sponsor, said during an education subcommittee meeting last week.
+“I see the difference in offering children the opportunity to follow their passion,” Sen. Dwight Loftis, R – Greenville, the bill’s lead sponsor, said during an education subcommittee meeting last week.

 Public schools operate on a combination of money from the federal, state, and local governments.